-Although there has been a 70% increase in graduating health workers from 2010 to 2015, there is a 45% vacancy rate in the public health sector.
+Although these has been a 70% increase in graduating health workers from 2010 to 2015, there is a 45% vacancy rate in the public health sector.
 Most health workers work in hospitals in urban areas, although over 80% of Malawi's population live in rural areas.

 These numbers show that although there is some development in a positive direction, the health sector is still facing challenges in the years to come.
-Norway wishes to be a long-term partner for Malawi and support the Government of Malawi to provide basic health care services to the country's population, and thus working towards achieving the Sustainable Development Goal on health.
+Norway wishes to be a long-term partner for Malawi and support the Government of Malawi to provide basic health care services to the country's population, and thus working towards achieving the Sustainable Development goal on health.

 - Strengthening the Malawi Government's ability to implement its health sector plan